tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

     - Unit
     - TaxAmount
     - TaxRate
-1. Use the **Back** button to return to the top-level of the invoice schema.
+1. Use the **OK** button to confirm the changes and return to the top-level of the invoice schema.

 1. Verify that your completed schema looks like this, and select **Save**.